sbr-rodrigues/sbr-rodrigues/README.md

 <p>Hello!
 I'm Sabrina Rodrigues, passionate about technology, innovation, and continuous learning.
 I'm currently a Systems Analysis and Development student at Uniasselvi University, and I'm paving my way to become an IT Consultant focused on smart and sustainable solutions.</p>
 <p>Beyond technology, I'm passionate about music, reading, and nature.
 I believe that balance between mind, body, and spirit is essential for a fulfilling and productive life.
 I value empathy, collaboration, and respect in all relationships.</p>
+<p>I'm available for collaborations on web development projects, especially those involving front-end technologies like HTML, CSS, and JavaScript.
+I'm also open to exchanging ideas, learning together, and contributing to creative digital solutions.
+Feel free to say Hey if you're working on something exciting or just want to connect and share knowledge!</p>

 <h2>🎯 Goals</h2>